dunleavyjack/Leetcode-Progress/README.md

 To make life easier, I wrote a
 [shell script](https://github.com/dunleavyjack/Leetcode-Progress/blob/main/add_question.sh)
-that generates everything I need to organize my solutions.
+that generates everything I need when I add a new solution.
 It creates:

 - A folder for the problem
 - A `.ts` file for the code